SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Introduction

-\begin{enumerate} \item We propose the first AV behavior analysis framework based on zero-shot prompt engineering that extracts an interpretable behavioral rule knowledge base from real-world trajectory data, avoiding the loss of generalization ability caused by task-specific fine-tuning.

-\item We propose a failure case reflection-based rule refinement mechanism that guides the model to analyze prediction error causes through iterative prompting, outputs refinement suggestions in natural language form, filters unreliable rules, and improves applicability conditions.
+\begin{itemize} \item We propose a novel AV behavior analysis framework based on zero-shot prompt engineering that extracts an interpretable behavioral rule knowledge base from real-world trajectory data, avoiding the loss of generalization ability caused by task-specific fine-tuning while maintaining strong reasoning ability. \item We propose a failure-case reflection-based rule refinement mechanism that guides the model to analyze prediction error causes for the vehicle identification task through iterative prompting, outputs refinement suggestions in natural language form, filters unreliable rules, and improves rule applicability conditions and thresholds. \item We construct a verified rule library containing 20 high-confidence rules derived from real-world traffic videos in Waymo's commercial operational area, achieving high-accuracy AV identification while providing interpretable and verifiable behavioral pattern insights for traffic safety assessment, adaptive traffic management, and regulatory policy development. \end{itemize}